Which way should your ceiling fan rotate in summer?

 But, do you know which way your fan blades should rotate during the summer?

-Evergy said to make sure ceiling fan blades are rotating in a counter-clockwise direction.
-The motion will circulate the cool air during the summer.
+Evergy said to make sure ceiling fan blades are rotating in a counterclockwise direction when looking up at the fan.
+The motion will circulate the cool air during the summer and create a windchill effect.

 During the winter, you’ll want to switch directions and have your fan blades rotate clockwise.
 That will help spread the warm air throughout your house or apartment.